auth0/docs/articles/quickstart/native/android/_includes/_gradle.md

 :::

 ::: panel Sync Project with Gradle Files
-Remember to synchronize using the Android Studio prompt or run `./gradlew clean assembleDebug` from the command line.
+Remember to synchronize using the Android Studio prompt or run `./gradlew clean build` from the command line.
 For more information about Gradle usage, check [their official documentation](http://tools.android.com/tech-docs/new-build-system/user-guide).
 :::